MBA Recruiting Guidelines and Policies

 The following policies will help you have a more successful recruiting experience.
 Failure to follow the outlined policies may negatively impact your employment brand on campus, as students often discuss their experience with their peers.
-If you have any questions about recruiting at Vanderbilt, please contact your recruiting operations team.
+If you have any questions about recruiting at Vanderbilt, please contact your Employer Relations & Recruiting team.

 The Career Management Center (CMC) provides your complete contact information to students unless specifically requested otherwise.
 This information is accessible only to our students and job-seeking alumni through our online recruiting system.